 More than 30 species of goldenrod are native to Kentucky.

-When most people think of Kentucky’s flora, Kentucky bluegrass often springs to mind.
-In fact, bluegrass is so entwined with the state’s identity that it was once selected as the Kentucky state flower despite the fact that it is actually a grass.
+When most people think of Kentucky’s flora, Kentucky Bluegrass often springs to mind.
+In fact, Bluegrass is so entwined with the state’s identity that it was once selected as the Kentucky state flower despite the fact that it is actually a grass.

-Today, the Kentucky state flower is the goldenrod.
-Lawmakers chose the leggy yellow plant to replace bluegrass in 1926 after gardening clubs complained that bluegrass represented only one region of the geographically diverse state.
-(Apparently they were less bothered about its status as a grass!)
+Today, the Kentucky state flower is the Goldenrod.
+Lawmakers chose the leggy yellow plant to replace Bluegrass in 1926 after gardening clubs complained that Bluegrass represented only one region of the geographically diverse state.
+Apparently they were less bothered about its status as a grass!

+The tall and spindly plant thrives in many conditions and soil types.
 Kentucky’s state flower has green foliage and prominent yellow flowers that blossom most actively in the summer time.
-When the flowers bloom in late summer and early fall.
+Yellow fields of Goldenrod appear across Kentucky the flowers bloom in late summer and early fall.